MaelElseware/MoveItUp/README.md

 ## 🗂️ Customizable Content System

-**✨ 1000+ Questions Included Out of the Box!** The released version comes with over 1000 carefully curated trivia questions across all categories.
+**✨ 900+ Questions Included Out of the Box!** The released version comes with over 900 trivia questions across all categories.

 ### Easy JSON Customization
-The app uses simple JSON files that anyone can edit:
+The app uses simple JSON files that **anyone** can edit:
 - 📚 **`Questions_[Category].json`**: Add your own trivia questions organized by category
 - 🏃‍♂️ **`exercises.json`**: Customize physical exercises for correct/incorrect answers
 - 🎯 **Multiple Difficulty Levels**: Each question and exercise can have Easy/Medium/Hard difficulty
 - 📁 **Auto-Generated Samples**: Sample files are automatically created on first run for reference

-### Content Categories (1000+ Questions Provided):
+### Content Categories (900+ Questions Provided in latest release):
 - 🧬 **Biology** (100+ questions) - From cells to evolution
 - 🎮 **Gaming** (150+ questions) - Video game trivia and industry knowledge
 - 📜 **History** (120+ questions) - Historical events, figures, and timelines